un33k/django-finalware/README.md

 Compatibility
 ====================
     1. Please use version 0.0.2 for Django<=1.6.x
+    2. Please use version 0.0.8 for Django<=1.7.x
-    2. Otherwise refer to the build matrix. (.travis.yml)).
+    3. Otherwise refer to the build matrix. (.travis.yml)).

 How to use
 ====================